May 28-31, 2025

 The conference will bring together scientists, engineers, policy makers, industry representatives, government officials and students to present research in areas relevant to human and environmental health and discuss effective, affordable solutions.

-This Focus Meeting will be delivered in hybrid mode, with Plenary sessions delivered in person and virtually.
+This conference will be delivered in hybrid mode, with Plenary sessions delivered in person and virtually.

 You will also be able to explore the content and see the list of participants.
 You can also register, pay the registration costs and submit an abstract directly through this website.

-International meeting program - please check regularly for updates
+International conference program_printable version - please check regularly for updates

 Vietnam Visa information